irtnog/lethbridge/CONTRIBUTING.md

 ## Development Environment

-This project requires Python 3.10 or newer.
+This project requires Python 3.10 and Docker 20.10 (or newer).
 To set up your development environment on Linux, run these commands from the project root directory:

 - `sudo make build-deps`—installs build dependencies (Debian/Ubuntu only)